iand/erdf/README.md

+# Historical Note
+This specification describes an early attempt at combining RDF data with HTML markup and was originally authored by [Ian Davis](http://iandavis.com/) while he was at Talis in 2005.
+It was originally published at http://research.talis.com/2005/erdf/wiki/Main/RdfInHtml but has not been available on the web since about 2009.
+This repository was reconstructed using the Internet Archive.

+Notes that have been added as part of this reconstruction are prefixed with the bold text **Editorial Note**

 # Introduction

 This document describes how a subset of RDF can be embedded into XHTML or HTML by using common idioms and attributes.
 No new elements or attributes have been invented and the usages of the HTML attributes are within normal bounds.
 This scheme is designed to work with CSS and other HTML support technologies.